please-do-not-write-10am-6pm/movies/README.md

 **Command**: `npm test`

-Start Webpack Dev Server, wait for a url to respond, then run Cypress tests.
-When the test process exits, shut down Webpack Dev Server.
+Start `webpack-dev-server`, wait for a url to respond, then run Cypress tests.
+When the test process exits, shut down `webpack-dev-server`.

 ---